Astroua/SCIMES/docs/tutorial.rst

 ``SCIMES`` behaviour at low resolution
 --------------------------------
 ``SCIMES`` is designed to find well resolved objects, constituted by several resolution elements.
-Nevertheless, it might be implied also to low resolution observation.
+Nevertheless, it might be applied also to low resolution observations.
 In this case the code essentially behaves as a "clump-finder".
-When working at low resolution, the ``savesingles`` keyword might be necessary (see above).
-In this example, the Orion-Monoceros dataset has been to a resolution of 10 pc (i.e. approximately a factor 10 lower than the original resolution).
+When working at low resolution, the ``savesingles`` keyword might be necessary, though (see above).
+In this example, the Orion-Monoceros dataset has been smoothed to a resolution of 10 pc (i.e. approximately a factor 10 lower than the original resolution).
 The following image show the result of ``SCIMES`` run.